 Dr. Barry J. Jacobs, clinical psychologist, family therapist, and healthcare consultant who co-authored the book AARP Meditations for Caregivers, shares from his own experience in caring for his mom: “With all my best intentions and concerted energies, I mostly succeeded in curbing her independence and squelching her spirit.
 She didn’t see me as her caring son so much as the overbearing usurper of roles she cherished.”

-The following suggestions can help family caregivers more fully recognize when to intervene – and when to step back:
+The following suggestions from Absolute Companion Care, one of the top home care agencies in Towson and nearby areas, can help family caregivers more fully recognize when to intervene – and when to step back: